nnixaa/copymaker/README.md

 TODO:
-    * turn off on page reload
+    * DONE - turn off on page reload
     * ask user is smth if unsaved on page leave
     * determine real text existence
     * export to file (?)